fbpx

 Put simply, hidden links, as the name suggests, are hyperlinks that are intentionally concealed from website users.
 They can be embedded in text or images, linked through punctuation marks, or even hidden behind complex HTML styling that prevents the text from being highlighted or the cursor from changing to a pointer, both common indicators of a link.

 These hidden links are not created by accident.
 Rather, they are a carefully crafted black hat link building technique and are used with the sole intention of manipulating search engine rankings.
 For example, link invisibility can be achieved by matching the text color with the background, making it impossible to spot with the human eye, but ensuring the link is still easily accessible to search engines.
-This ultimately provides an additional layer of deception in terms of web security, making it harder to find hidden links and protect your site.
+This ultimately provides an additional layer of deception in terms of web security, making it harder to find hidden links in websites.

 Types of Hidden Links